oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

         ![On the completed Add Connection panel for the moviestream_landing bucket, the Test Connection and Add buttons are highlighted.](./images/landing-connection.png " ")

-7. Click **Test Connection**.
+7. Click **Test connection**.
 A message box is displayed indicating whether or not the test was successful.

     ![A Connection successfully validated message is displayed.](./images/connection-validated.png " ")